-We have experienced substantial year-over-year growth in the Partner's Capital value of our company since 2009, as illustrated below.
+We have experienced substantial year-over-year growth in the equity holders' capital value of our company, as illustrated from 2009 to 2017 below.
 We believe our future business growth will be facilitated by the fact that we have already established our company as one of the nation's leading providers of manufactured homes.